LozFunk/zesty_bar_project/README.md

 # Zesty Cocktail Bar Project

 ## Overview
-Zesty Cocktail Bar is a PHP-based web application for a cocktail bar.
+Zesty Cocktail Bar is a PHP-based web application Project for a cocktail bar.
 It features a public website and an admin dashboard for managing reservations, menu items, and contact messages.

 ## Features
 - Public pages: Home, About, Menu, Contact, Reservation, Impressum